Kunull/Writeups/docs/Pwn College/Assembly Crash Course.md

             +-------------------------+
 ```

-Using that information we found out the relative offset of all the quad words from `rsp`.&#x20;
+Using that information we found out the relative offset of all the quad words from `rsp`.

 We can move the data pointed to by the stack pointer using the `mov` instruction, and then add up all the quad words.